ttiaraagustin/fooddelivery/README.md

 Tomato is a sleek, user-friendly food ordering platform that brings a world of culinary delights right to your fingertips.
 From mouth-watering main courses to delectable desserts, order your favorite dishes with ease and elevate your dining experience.

+## 📋 Task Description

+For this project, we are assigned to:

+1. Create a GitHub Action for this new project.
+2. Run the application in a **Docker** environment.

 ## 🌟 Features

 - **Diverse Menu**: Explore a wide range of cuisines and dishes